La Voix’s journey from Britain’s Got Talent and Drag Race UK to Strictly Come Dancing

 Her drag name is French for “The Voice” and though she has been to France only once, the “glamorous” nature of the country stuck with her.

-Earning four RuPeter badges, the star, whose real name is Chris Dennis, eventually finished as runner-up, losing out to The Vivienne who was eventually crowned winner.
+Earning four RuPeter badges, the star, whose real name is Chris Dennis, finished as runner-up, losing out to Kyran Thrax who was eventually crowned winner.

 But La Voix’s achievements did not start there.
 She first appeared on TV as a contestant on the eighth season of Britain’s Got Talent in 2014.
 Her unique blend of drag performance and orchestral music by The London Gay Big Band earned her a spot in the semi-final with judge Alesha Dixon dubbing her a “force to be reckoned with”.

-Note: This article was amended on 18 September 2025.
-It previously inaccurately stated that La Voix was runner-up to The Vivienne on RuPaul’s Drag Race.
-However, La Voix finished as runner-up to Kyran Thrax in series six.